joshwashywash/joshwashywash.github.io/src/content/blog/math-map-range.md

 ## all done

-`map` is a really simple function but it's not one that can easily be understood unless you think about it geometrically.
+`map` is a really simple function, but it's not one that can easily be understood unless you think about it geometrically.
 I first saw this function when I used to program on the Arduino way back when.
 It never really clicked for me until I started graphics programming and thought about it visually.
 Mapping between